-Candidates for Georgia’s top offices face a fresh deadline to report how much cash they raised in 2019 as they pivot to an election year.
+Candidates for Georgia’s top offices faced a Friday deadline to report how much cash they raised in 2019 as they pivot to an election year.

-A few eagerly trumpeted their latest fundraising totals, while many others held their totals close to the vest.
+A few eagerly trumpeted their fundraising totals in advance, but most held their totals close to the vest as long as they could.
 Though fundraising is one component of a campaign, it’s an important test of a candidate’s strength that donors, party officials and activists watch closely.

-As 2020 dawns, Democrats competing to challenge U.S. Sen. David Perdue are scrambling to emerge from a jumbled field, while the Republican incumbent aims to distance himself from the pack.
+As the election looms, Democrats competing to challenge U.S. Sen. David Perdue are scrambling to emerge from a jumbled field, while the Republican incumbent aims to distance himself from the pack.

 Down the ticket, candidates in Georgia’s volatile U.S. House contests are jockeying for front-runner status in crowded campaigns.
 And state officials who won’t face an election until 2022 seek an early financial edge.

 Here’s a look at disclosures from the latest fundraising quarter, which spans from October through December.
 We will update the tally as reports trickle in:

 Republican incumbent U.S. Sen. David Perdue raised $1.9 million in the fourth quarter and reported about $7.8 million in his campaign account.

 Democrat Jon Ossoff raised $1 million over the last three months, and he has $1.5 million in his campaign coffers.

 Democrat Teresa Tomlinson, the former mayor of Columbus, raised $532,462 this period and has $319,044 in cash on hand.